valkey-io/valkey-bundle/dockerhub-description.md

 ## `valkey/valkey-extensions:<version>`

-This is the primary image, which includes Valkey along with common modules like valkey-json, valkey-bloom, and valkey-search preloaded.
+This is the primary image, which includes Valkey along with common modules like valkey-json, valkey-bloom, valkey-search, and valkey-ldap preloaded.
 It is suitable for development, testing, and production environments where these modules are needed out of the box.

 Some of the tags may include names like `bookworm`, which refer to [Debian release codenames](https://wiki.debian.org/DebianReleases).
 These indicate the base image used and help ensure compatibility if your container needs additional packages.
 Specifying these explicitly is recommended to avoid unexpected changes when base image versions update.